Former WWE Star Eva Marie Shamelessly Flaunts Her Cleavage In Minuscule Bikini

 Natalie Eva Marie Coyle looked sensational in her latest Instagram update.
 The former WWE wrestler, turned entrepreneur, flaunted some serious curves much to the delight of her followers who have come to expect nothing but the best from the star.

 Eva Marie left very little to the imagination as she shamelessly flaunted her assets.
 The stunner looked smoking hot in the tiny outfit that barely covered her upper torso.
 She wore a minuscule animal print bikini that seemed much too small for her generous bust as her breasts seemed to strain against the confines of the fabric.
-The leopard print swimsuit exposed her voluptuous cleavage and hints of sideboob as she struck a pose for the camera.
+The leopard-print swimsuit exposed her voluptuous cleavage and hints of sideboob as she struck a pose for the camera.
 In fact, had the swimwear been any smaller, her boobs may have even popped out.

 While many Instagram models love showing off their long, flowing hair, Eva Marie rarely does the same.
 She often sports a mohawk or ponytail for the edgier look that she’s trying to achieve.
 In this specific photo, she covered up her tresses with a fashionable straw hat.
 The foxy lady completed the look with a low-key but elegant gold necklace and a swish of lipstick.